Deep Support Vectors: Intutive explanation of DeepKKT condition

+\nj{In this paper, we propose the DeepKKT condition, which can be applied universally to any deep models to generate deep support vectors (DSVs) that function similarly to support vectors in SVMs.} However, \nj{it should be noted that} the equivalence \nj{between DSVs in deep learning models and support vectors in SVMs is only described intuitively, not rigorously.} We have shown experimentally \nj{in Fig.~}\ref{fig:DSVSET} and intuitively \nj{in Sec.~}\ref{sec:overparam} why the DeepKKT condition should be as we suggested, but we have not derived it \nj{with rigorous math.} Proving this rigorously would be a meaningful research \nj{topic}.

-\section{intutive explanation of DeepKKT condition}
+\section{Intutive explanation of DeepKKT condition}

-\jh{In DeepKKT, many conditions, except one condition makes sense.
-For example, primal condition and manifold condition makes sense and dual condition can be regraded as importance sampling.
-The most counterinutitive part is stationarity section.}
+\nj{In DeepKKT, many conditions make sense, except for one.
+For instance, the primal feasibility condition and the manifold condition are reasonable, and the dual feasibility condition can be regarded as importance sampling.
+However, the most counterintuitive part is the stationarity condition:}

-\jh{In this section, we're to explain the dynamics of overparameterized deep learning, and explain how it is connected to deep learning.
-Below is an analogy of \cite{svm:theory}.}
+\nj{In this section, we will explain the dynamics of DSVs in an overparameterized deep network and how it is connected to deep learning.
+Below is a quick analogy of \cite{svm:theory} to illustrate this connection.}